 Convention Puts Spotlight on GOP’s Anti-LGBT Leadership

-August 28, 2012 by Carolyn Simon, Associate Director of Digital Media
+August 28, 2012 by Carolyn Simon, Deputy Director of Digital Media

 The lineup of speakers at the Republican National Convention reads like a list of some of the most anti-LGBT politicians in recent memory.